ipcampbell12/work_prereg_ui/README.md

 ![alt text](/screenshots/image-2.png)

-14) Deploy as web app and do gpull to update appscript.json on local side
+14) Run the ``` npm run gwatch ``` command so that your code file is updated in the Apps Script environment.
+Deploy as web app and do gpull to update appscript.json on local side
 15) Install parcel package

 ```